Legal framework, Rules and Standing Orders

 The relevant legislation around Rules and Standing Orders made by the Council around how it will conduct its business are available in the following guidance documents:

-- The General Dental Council Standing Orders for the Conduct of Business 2020
+- Standing Orders for the Conduct of Business for the Council and Committees 2022

 - Terms of Reference for the Appointments Committee (Statutory Panellists Assurance Committee) 2021